Winkle & Wood

 Sept 1889

-Earthenware manufacturer at the Colonial Pottery, Whieldon Road, Fenton, Stoke-on-Trent.
+Earthenware manufacturer at the Colonial Pottery, Whieldon Road, Fenton, Stoke-on-Trent, England

 • A business between Winkle and Wood started in 1885 at the Pearl Pottery in Hanley.

-• In 1888 Frederick Winkle and William Wood jointly opened the purpose built Colonial Pottery Works in Whieldon Road on the border of Stoke and Fenton.
+• In 1888 Frederick Winkle and William Wood jointly opened the purpose built Colonial Pottery Works in Whieldon Road close to the border between Stoke and Fenton.

-• In September 1889 the partnership was dissolved and Frederick Winkle continued on his own at the Colonial Pottery and William Wood continued at the Pearl Pottery works, Hanley.
+• There must have been a significant disagreement between the two because in September 1889 the partnership was dissolved and Frederick Winkle continued on his own at the Colonial Pottery and William Wood continued at the Pearl Pottery works, Hanley.

 London Gazette